bookofproofs/bookofproofs.github.io/_sources/history/19th-century/david-lajos.md

 title: Dávid, Lajos
 born: 1881
 died: 1962
-keywords: Dávid, arithmetic/geometric mean, Bolyai, algebraic geometry, hyperbolic, polynomials, continuous
+keywords: lajos dávid,dávid
-description: Lajos Dávid was a Hungary mathematician known for his work on arithmetic/geometric mean, Bolyai, and developing algebraic geometry, hyperbolic, polynomials, and continuous theory.
+description: Lajos Dávid was a Hungarian mathematician known for his work on the arithmetic/geometric mean and as a historian of mathematics, particularly on Bolyai.
 references: bookofproofs$6909
-contributors: @Tünde-Kántor,bookofproofs,@ChatGPT
+contributors: @Tünde-Kántor,bookofproofs

 ---